friedolinfoerder/wp-activerecord/README.md

 Alias for `having`.

 ##### Method `or_having($column [, $type_or_value [, $value]])`
-Alias for `having`, but adds a new group to the having clause.
+Alias for `having`, but adds a new group to the having clause, which will be added with the keyword OR

 ##### Method `order_by($column [, $order])`
+Add a order by section
 ###### Example:
 ```php
 $activeRecords = Table::query()